ibm-cloud-docs/databases-for-mongodb/getting-started-new.md

    | `--parameters` | JSON file or JSON string of parameters to create service instance | -p |
    {: caption="Table 1.
 Basic command format fields" caption-side="top"}

-   You will see a response like:
+   You see a response like:

    ```text
    Creating service instance INSTANCE_NAME in resource group default of account    USER...